Waze & Odyssey

 Waze & Odyssey are a British electronic music duo consisting of Serge Santiago and Firas Waez.

 In 2014, the duo had a top 3 UK chart hit in the UK with their remix of 1994 single "Bump n' Grind".
 The track went on to sell over 400,000 copies worldwide.

-In 2020, the pair released a bootleg version of George Michael and Mary J Blige's cover of Stevie Wonder's "Always" via Sony Records.
-All parties gave their blessing to the re-work and George Michael made a cameo in the official music video.
+In 2020, the pair released a bootleg version of George Michael and Mary J. Blige's cover of Stevie Wonder's "Always" via Sony Records.
+All parties gave their blessing to the re-work and Michael himself made a cameo in the official music video.

 Forming in 2011, the duo came to early prominence after releasing on labels such as Wolf Music, Let's Play House, Tsuba and Throne of Blood.
 In 2012 made their European DJ debut at Berghain nightclub in Panorama Bar, Berlin.
 The pair have gone on to tour the world extensively, playing across the world's leading electronic festivals and events.
 They have gone on to release music on labels for Green Velvet, Eats Everything and Jamie Jones, among others.